sonertari/UTMFW/README.md

 	+ Create a new VM with 60GB disk, choose a size based on your needs
 	+ Add a separate 8GB disk for /dest, which will be needed to make release(8)
 	+ Start VM and install OpenBSD
-	+ Create a local user
+	+ Create a local user, after reboot add it to /etc/doas.conf
 	+ During installation mount the dest disk to /dest
 	+ Add noperm to /dest in /etc/fstab
     + Make /dest owned by build:wobj and set its perms to 700